validator-network/cosmoshub-proposals/issuance-proposal.md

-# Proposal for enabling issuance of fungible tokens in the Cosmos Hub
+# Proposal for enabling issuance of fungible tokens on the Cosmos Hub

 _*** WORK IN PROGRESS ***_